rodneymaiato/codingBlog/content/posts/rename-a-batch-of -image-files-in-numbered-sequence.md

 ## The Logic Behind Renaming Files in Numerical Order

-I wanted the bash script to take any file name and rename it in such a way that:
+I wanted the bash script to take any file name and rename with:
--  add a custom prefix
+- custom prefix
 - followed by an underscore
--  followed by a number that increments by one every time a new file is renamed
+- contain sequential numbering
-- add a `.jpg` extension
+- end with a `.jpg` extension

-Seems simple enough unless you're new to scripting in BASH.
+Seemed simple enough at first, but it proved to be challenging for me.

 ## Breaking Down the Solution - Step by Step